ACEsuit/mace/tests/golden/README.md

 python tests/golden/regenerate.py --target all --i-know-what-i-am-doing
 ```

-It refuses to run without the flag.
-Targets are `fixtures`, `anchors`,
+It refuses to run without the flag. `--help` lists the targets, in the order
+`all` runs them, and marks the ones `all` leaves out because they need a
+download, an optional dependency or particular hardware; the list is read off
+`targets/`, so it is never out of date with what is actually there.
-`references`, or `all` (in that order).
-Regenerating a golden discards the
-evidence it was collected to provide, so it happens in its own reviewed
+Regenerating a golden discards the evidence it was collected to provide, so it
-change and never inside a feature change — a regenerated reference turns a
+happens in its own reviewed change and never inside a feature change — a
-failing test into a passing one without anyone having decided the new numbers
+regenerated reference turns a failing test into a passing one without anyone
-are correct.
+having decided the new numbers are correct.

 `references/tiny_scaleshift_training_errors.json` is written by the same run:
 it holds the final train/valid error table plus the last evaluation record